networkx/networkx/doc/source/reference/introduction.rst

 representing each edge.
 Edge data is arbitrary in NetworkX so you can make it
 anything from a tuple to a customized object for your application.

-To help standardize complex edge information, we provide the AttrGraph family of classes (:ref:`AttrGraph<attrgraph>`, AttrDiGraph_, etc). which stores each edge as a dictionary of "name"<-->"value" associations.
-This seems to work well in most applications where multiple edge attributes are desired.

 Once you've decided how to encode the nodes and edges, and whether you have an undirected/directed graph with or without multiedges you are ready to build